watusi/jquery.mobile.simultaneous-transitions/README.md

 ----------------------------------
 This repo provides an optional, simple simultaneous, non-scrolling transition handler.
-It is similar to the transition handler included with jQuery Mobile 1.0 or 1.0.1, but has been modified slightly to bring it up-to-date with jQuery Mobile 1.1.1.
+It is similar to the transition handler included with jQuery Mobile 1.0 or 1.0.1, but has been modified both to bring it up-to-date with jQuery Mobile 1.2.
+As well, it has been refactored and greatly simplified.

 The simultaneous transitions included in this repo work best when used with this simple transition handler.